assely/documentation/user.md

 <a name="working-with-user-roles"></a>
 ### [Working with User roles](#working-with-user-roles)

-WordPress users can have diffrent roles and capabilities.
+WordPress users can have different roles and capabilities.
 You can verify what users can and cannot do.

 ##### Getting User roles